ConnerWill/CAPshift/README.md

 Below is a chart with additional information about what each numeric keypad key does when *'Num Lock'* is enabled and disabled.
 For example, pressing the <kbd>`2`</kbd> key on the numeric keypad when *'Num Lock'* is enabled enters the number <kbd>`2`</kbd>, and when *'Num Lock'* is off, it will arrow down one line.

-Key|Num lock enabled|Num lock disabled
+Key pad key pressed|Num lock enabled|Num lock disabled
 --- | :-: | :-:
 <kbd>`0`</kbd>|0|Ins
 <kbd>`1`</kbd>|1|End